Orthopedic Hip Pain Relief in Dallas — Walk, Sit & Sleep Again

 Yes.
 Direct trauma from falls or crashes can inflame the bursae, causing pain on the outer hip and difficulty lying on that side.
 Injections and therapy reduce swelling.
 Learn more on our IT Band Syndrome page.

 Most patients can walk the same day, with mild soreness for 24–48 hours.
-Avoid running, squats, or impact sports during that period so the injection works effectively.
+Avoid running, squats, or impact sports during that period, so the injection works effectively.
 See more on our Therapies page.

 Yes.
 Cortisone injections reduce pain and stiffness, while PRP can improve tendon and joint healing.
 Both approaches are non-opioid-first strategies.
 Learn more about biologics at our PRP page.